 And we realized that it isn’t the physical invitations but the personal approach we take that’s our secret sauce.
 Our platform enables our awesome sales reps to get closer to their prospects and create personal bonds by appealing to the 5-to-9 person behind the 9-to-5 persona.

-Because we’ve pivoted to a digital first model, we figured it might be helpful for you and your team to learn how and what we did to ensure we’re still creating as many opportunities as possible.
+Because we’ve pivoted to digitized gifting, we figured it might be helpful for you and your team to learn how and what we did to ensure we’re still creating as many opportunities as possible with your gifting strategy.
 We all know that the digital channel is saturated and becoming more so, but it’s not the channel’s fault.
 It’s the way in which it’s currently used – spraying and praying, blasting generic impersonal and self-serving outreach.

 Since our prospects, like yours, are all coping with unique and unprecedented conditions we’ve had to become even more mindful of who we’re sending gifts to, what gifts we are sending, and why we are sending them.

-Here are some of the best practices we’ve learned through our A4A program over the last few weeks that you can employ to create tighter, personal bonds with your customers and future customers through digital invitations.
+Here are some of the best practices we’ve learned through our A4A program gifting strategy over the last few weeks that you can employ to create tighter, personal bonds with your customers and future customers.

 To make it easier for you, we’ve broken this down by department and use case: